 - 1. Where do you put the academic journals market on the "competitive/monopolistic" spectrum?
 Why? - 2.
 What is the ideal pricing structure for journals?
 From the perspective of Haank?
 From the perspective of the librarians?
 From an overall societal perspective? - 3.
 What do you think about bundling?
 Is it profitable for the publishers?
 Why or why not?
 Why don't the libraries like it? - 4.
 What do you think about price discrimination in this setting charging different libraries different prices? - 5.
-What are the similarities between the cost structure of a journal publisher and AirBnB?

-6. What do you think a key challenge would be in starting a company like AirBnB?
+What are the similarities between the cost structure of a journal publisher and AirBnB? - 6.
+What do you think a key challenge would be in starting a company like AirBnB?

-Read/investigate after class: Tripp Mickle, "Google Earnings Smash Sales Records as Digital Ad Market Booms," The Wall Street Journal, April 27, 2021; "Scientific Publishing: Grand Openings," The Economist, Sept.
-267, 2014; "Tech's New Stars Have It All-Except a Path to High Profits," The Economist, Apr.
+- 1. C. Farronato, A. Fradken, A. Hagiu, and D. Lomax, "Understanding the Tradeoffs of the Amazon Antitrust Case," Harvard Business Review, January 2024. - 2.
+Tripp Mickle, "Google Earnings Smash Sales Records as Digital Ad Market Booms," The Wall Street Journal, April 27, 2021. - 3.
+"Tech's New Stars Have It All-Except a Path to High Profits," The Economist, Apr.
 17, 2019.